GramAddict/docs/termux.md

 # Use GramAddict without pc

-## Step 1a: If you don't have Termux installed
+## Step 0: If you don't have Termux installed

 You can download Termux from f-droid or the Google Play store.
 Get the f-droid version, since the Play store version does not support some features.

 [Apk from f-droid](https://f-droid.org/it/packages/com.termux/)

+After installation you can skip to __step 2__.

-## Step 1b: If you have Termux installed
+## Step 1: Only if you already have Termux installed

+_Skip this step if you just installed Termux_

+Some packages cause things to clash and not install properly, so let's clean up our Termux.
-To get this to work, we need to delete all pip packages and python
+Delete all pip packages and python:

 ```
 # Remove all python packages